rubyonjets/jets/README.md

 jets server
 ```

 You can test your app at [http://localhost:8888](http://localhost:8888).
-Example:
+Here's a curl command to create a post:

 ```
 curl -sv -X POST http://localhost:8888/posts -d @payloads/create.json
 ```

-Examples of calling all the CRUD actions is available on the [CRUD Curl with Jets]() tutorial.
+You can find examples of all the CRUD actions at [CRUD Curl Jets Tutorial](https://github.com/tongueroo/jets/wiki/CRUD-Curl-Jets-Tutorial).

 ### DynamoDB Local